dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/01-upgrading-to-v1.6.md

 :::

-If your dbt project defines metrics, you'll need to migrate to dbt v1.6 because the YAML spec has moved from dbt_metrics to the MetricFlow.
+If your dbt project defines metrics, you'll need to migrate to dbt v1.6 because the YAML spec has moved from dbt_metrics to MetricFlow.
 This means any tests you have won't compile on v1.5 or older.

 NEED TO ADD MORE INFO RE: migration script